maroba/findiff/README.md

 d2u_dx2 = mat.dot(u.reshape(-1))
 ```

-__Note: This feature is not yet available on pipy but only in the current development version.__

 ### Stencils

 You can also take a look at the finite difference stencils, e.g. for a 2D grid: